-Learning Outcomes - Medical Laboratory Technology: • Students will be able to collect, process and analyze biological specimens. •

-Relate laboratory findings to common disease process. • Recognize factors that affect procedures and results and take appropriate action within predetermined limits when corrections are indicated. • Apply principles of safety.
+Learning Outcomes - Medical Laboratory Technology: • Students will be able to collect, process and analyze biological specimens. • Relate laboratory findings to common disease process. • Recognize factors that affect procedures and results and take appropriate action within predetermined limits when corrections are indicated. • Apply principles of safety.

 The Medical Laboratory Technology program is a cooperative undertaking involving the University of Maine at Presque Isle, and the University of Maine at Augusta.
 The MLT courses are offered through compressed video to all compressed video sites throughout the state.
 It combines academic course work with supervised activities in the laboratories at the cooperating hospitals.
-Upon completion, graduates are eligible to take nationally recognized certification examinations administered by the American Society of Clinical Pathologists (ASCP) or the National Credentialing Agency for Laboratory Personnel (NCA).
-The MLT program is accredited by the National Accrediting Agency for Clinical Laboratory Sciences, (NAA-CLS), 5600 North River Road, Suite 720, Rosemont, IL 60018, 773.714.8880.
+Upon completion, graduates are eligible to take nationally recognized certification examinations administered by the American Society of Clinical Pathologists (ASCP) Board of Certification.
+The MLT program is accredited by the National Accrediting Agency for Clinical Laboratory Sciences, (NAACLS), 5600 North River Road, Suite 720, Rosemont, IL 60018, 773.714.8880.
 Clinical affiliates include but are not limited to: The Aroostook Medical Center, Cary Medical Center, Houlton Regional Hospital, Northern Maine Medical Center, and Penobscot Valley Hospital.